Trophy Hunting Grey Rhebuck in South Africa

 It is easy to distinguish the males from the females; straight pointed horns are only found on males.
 They are herd animals and live in families of up to 12 other antelope, including a male, a few females and a few young buck.
 If you encounter a male on his own, be aware that he is likely to be territorial.
 Rhebok will graze at any hour of the day but during the midday heat, they tend to retreat to shade where they rest.
 As a herd animal, they are always on the lookout for danger and they are quick to bolt at the slightest hint of a threat.

-When hunting the grey rhebok, you can use methods similar to those you would use when hunting other antelope of this size.
+When Trophy Hunting Grey Rhebuck in South Africa, you can use methods similar to those you would use when hunting other antelope of this size.
 Make sure that you use a high quality expanding bullet for the best results and head out during the early morning or late afternoon.
 Aim for the area above the foreleg but not for the halfway point between foreleg and head.
 This shot should hit the heart/lung area, making your hunt a success.

 About Limcroma Safaris